jrg94/CSE5544/assignment04/README.md

 ![1/10 Scaling Vector Field][10]

+In general, I like the scaling here because it does a great job of illustrating the flow.
+Clearly, there's a strong spiral forming in the bottom right and top left corners of the graph.
+Also, some the areas that lack flow area even less noticeable now.
+Of course, the overlapping vectors are not ideal.

 ### Figure 10

 The following visualization demonstrates 20 x 20 sampling and 1/100 scaling.

 ![1/100 Scaling Vector Field][11]

+Finally, we go to the opposite extreme of scaling down too much.
+In this figure, it's almost impossible to see any vector activity at all.
+That said, it does a nice job of capturing the strongest vectors as they're the only green bits in the entire visualization.

 ## Experimentation and Report